 Bob: Saransh, nice to meet you.
 Thanks for introducing us Ryan (moving Ryan to BCC).
 Can we talk over skype Saransh?

-And after that Bob and I shared some more emails in which Ryan was not CC’d at all.
-And had it been someone else in place of Bob, Ryan would have been needlessly CC’d on all of them even though he was not interested in them at all.
+After that Bob and I shared some more emails in which Ryan was not CC’d at all.
+Had it been someone else in place of Bob, Ryan would have been needlessly CC’d on all of them even though he was not interested in them at all.

-But because Bob smartly moved Ryan to BCC, Ryan was no longer was punished with the plethora of emails we interchanged after this conversation.
-And I found it to be a great way of letting people know that you replied to the mail and are following up with the other person.
-And since the person who is introducing you is not required in the mail thread anymore, moving to bcc was a great idea to save him from receiving irrelevant emails.
+Because Bob smartly moved Ryan to BCC, Ryan no longer was punished with the plethora of emails we interchanged after this conversation.
+I found it to be a great way of letting people know that you replied to the mail and are following up with the other person.
+Since the person who is introducing you is not required in the mail thread anymore, moving to BCC was a great idea to save them from receiving irrelevant emails.